yegor256/blog/_posts/2019/apr/2019-04-23-elegant-readme.md

 First, don't replace automatically generated Javadocs (or whatever you have in your language) with the README.
 The README is not user documentation for everything you have in your repo.
-There are other places in for that.
+There are other places for that.
 What you can do here is explain a few of the most interesting use cases.
 See how we did it in the [yegor256/takes](https://github.com/yegor256/takes) project.